aellonk/single-use-planet-project/README.md

 Then open page in browser according to web address displayed in terminal (ex. https://localhost:3001).

+You can manage the database with the application Rested and manage all of the items at http://localhost:3000/api/items.

 ## Usage
 Browse and search for common household items to find alternative uses for them and learn how to recycle them so they don't end up in landfills.